ps3611/underscore-reimplemented/README.md

 # Underscore.js reimplemented & tested

 Underscore is a popular JavaScript library that provides utility functions for common programming tasks.
-In this repository, I reimplemented some of its methods using vanilla Javascipt and unit tested them using Mocha.js ☕️
+In this repository, I reimplemented some of its methods using vanilla Javascipt and unit tested them using Mocha and Chai ☕️

 ## Methods

+Reimplemented methods can be found in *index.js*.

+By opening *index.html*, you can see the results of the tests:

 ![Img](https://s3.amazonaws.com/ps3611-images/underscorejs.png)

 ## Testing

+All tests can be found in *test/test.js*.
+To run tests, follow these steps:

 1. Clone repository
 ```sh